parse-community/docs/Migrating-an-Existing-Parse-App.md

 Follow the instructions in the [Parse Server Sample App](https://github.com/ParsePlatform/parse-server-example) and use the Mongo connection string from Step 1.

-Go to the Security & Keys section of App Settings in your [Parse Dashboard](https://dashboard.parse.com) and take note of the File Key, Master Key, Client Key, JavaScript Key, and dotNETKey values.
+Go to the Security & Keys section of App Settings in your [Parse.com Dashboard](https://dashboard.parse.com) and take note of the File Key, Master Key, Client Key, JavaScript Key, and dotNETKey values.
 Pass that into the ParseServer constructor in `index.js`.

 ### Verification